History of Transcendental Meditation: 1980s

 In 1984, about 1,200 members of the movement moved into Manila at the invitation of Ferdinand Marcos, the President of the Philippines.
 They named him the president and founding father of the Unified Field Based Civilization.
 Marcos praised Maharishi's plan to use the Philippines as the base for "this new kingdom of enlightenment" and, in a public ceremony, rang the "Maharishi bell".
 Imelda Marcos was given the "crown of consciousness of the royal order of the age of enlightenment".
 The members rented an entire floor of Manila's finest hotel, along with hundreds of rooms in other hotels.
 They bought a large but financially troubled university, the University of the East, for $1 million, leading to a boycott by students and attacks on the Maharishi as an imperialist.
 A government cabinet member reported that the movement members had deposited millions of dollars in Philippine bank accounts and were negotiating to buy several more colleges and universities in the area, plus hotels and other buildings.
 Posters promoting the benefits of Transcendental Meditation were posted across the city and the members spread out across the city to promote the technique, leading to a response from Catholic Cardinal Jaime Sin.
 The movement took responsibility for the lack of violence at a large anti-government rally protesting the assassination of Benigno Aquino, but not for violent attacks by the military on rioters, two typhoons, or an eruption of Mount Mayon, which also occurred during their stay.
 The University of the East was purchased back by its stakeholders, and the movement characterized the entire transaction as a $250,000 loan.
+During the 1980s, the Maharishi's teachings were planned to be distributed via cassette tapes manufactured by Ingegerd Engfelt's company Track Tape.

 In the 1980s the TM movement's US national offices and the Maharishi International University College of Natural Law were located in Washington D.C. five blocks from the White House.
 From 1981 to 1987 this was also the location for the organization's "administrative headquarters" for North America as well as a national organization of 6,000 American medical doctors who practiced TM, a private school, a clinic, and a TM meditation center.
 In 1991, The Washington Post reported that the Maharishi, referring to Washington DC, had advised TM practitioners: "save yourself from the criminal atmosphere".
 As a result, 20 to 40 TM practitioners put their homes up for sale in an effort to move away from the city.
 According to the Sunday Times, the movement continued to expand during this period despite accusations of fraud by former practitioners and claims that extraordinary powers could be gained through TM and its advance programs.

 TM teachers began teaching meditation in Romania in 1982, Poland in 1985 and in Yugoslavia in 1987.